andrewchambers/bupstash/README.md

 [![Gitter](https://badges.gitter.im/bupstash/community.svg)](https://gitter.im/bupstash/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-bupstash is a tool for encrypted backups - if you need secure backups, bupstash is the tool for you.
+Bupstash is a tool for encrypted backups - if you need secure backups, Bupstash is the tool for you.

 Bupstash was designed to have: